johnschoeman/AppAcademyProjects/README.md

 ## AppAcademy Project

-A git repo for my App Academy Projects
+A git repo for my App Academy Projects.